ruslan-korneev/Markushik/README.md

 > I'm Mark, 16 y. o.

-> Backend Developer from :RU:
+> Junior Developer from :RU:

 > I live in the capital of country - Moscow.